Search

 2. Attribute Modifications

-An attribute modification occurs when the attribute of an element (e.g class, id, name
+An attribute modification occurs when the attribute of an element (e.g class, id, name) is changed dynamically.

 3. Node Removal